Manufacturing

 Industry overview

-Defect detection improvement
+Defect detection improvement with AI vision

-Maintenance cost reduction
+Maintenance cost reduction via predictive AI

-Faster supply chain optimization
+Faster supply chain scenario planning

-Industry 4.0 value by 2025
+Industry 4.0 value by 2028

 Top roles transforming in Manufacturing